 With a heritage spanning four generations, TB Davies combines traditional family values, with a dedication to keeping our colleagues, community and customers safe.
 From our modern three and a half acre facility in Cardiff Bay, we ensure every fitting, material and solution is carefully designed and stringently checked to keep you safe when working at height.

 TB Davies gains the franchise to sell aluminium ladders for Lloyds Ladders of Droitwich in South Wales after spotting an advert in the Guardian newspaper.
-Bryn’s grandson Patrick joins the company to sell the benefits of the then revolutionary material aluminium over traditional wooden ladders.
+Bryn’s grandson, Patrick Gray joins the company to sell the benefits of the then-revolutionary material aluminium over traditional wooden ladders.

 The 1970s – COMPANY EXPANDS ACROSS UK

 Patrick Takes over as Managing Director and begins selling nationally, advertising in publications such as Exchange & Mart and Country Gentlemen, delivering via TNT and their new next day delivery service.
 The product portfolio continues to diversify and includes, amongst others, converting polystyrene and fencing products as the company tests different ideas and strategies, some of which remained for many years.